rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 Safe calls can be used for accessing properties as well, not just for method calls.
 The following example shows a simple Kotlin class `Employee` with a nullable property `manager` and demonstrates the use of a safe-call operator for accessing that property in the `managerName` function.

-Listing 7.2.
+::: info Listing 7.2.
 Using safe calls to deal with nullable properties

 ```kotlin
 class Employee(val name: String, val manager: Employee?)